FAFHRD & THE MOUSER

 French and German translations, where the Cold Waste becomes

 Deserts Froids and Eis-Ode respectively.
-This shows only a section
+This shows only

 of the northern hemisphere, showing longitudinally about